pfmooney/node-cooldown/README.md

 # Cooldown

-Timer mechanism to limit place upper bound on rate of events.
+Timer mechanism to place upper bound on rate of events.

 ## Installation